 Post 9-11, when depressed insurer investment revenues triggered a difficult market, it occurred to the insurance industry’s chief lobbying arm/trade organization (the Insurance Bureau of Canada) that blaming cyclical premium spikes on “skyrocketing” injury claims costs could be an extremely effective and lucrative political strategy, even in the utter absence of any factual basis to support that strategy.
 This “contrived crisis” scheme worked so well in 2004 that it led to the implementation of a regulation capping insurance compensation payable to ordinary Albertans hurt by negligent motorists.
 So now, despite basic auto insurance rates rising by less than 6% from 2004 - 2018 (far below the rate of inflation), and bodily injury claims frequency steadily declining over the past five years (with claims costs per insured vehicle also trending back downward after a brief surge a few years ago), insurance lobbyists certainly aren’t going to let those facts get in the way of a fresh new “Blame the Victim Campaign” in the hopes of hoodwinking our new provincial government into revictimizing more innocent individual Albertans (mostly women and children) injured by distracted, drunk, stoned and/or reckless drivers.

 To quote Ronald Reagan, “the nine most terrifying words in the English language are ‘I’m from the government and I’m here to help.’”
 It is queer how positively aghast some allegedly free enterprise Conservative politicians in our legislature seem at the prospect that an occasional overdue market correction will cause the average cost of an automobile insurance policy to rise, when as a matter of statistical fact, the average cost of automobiles, and of automobile repairs, has risen exponentially higher over the past fifteen years than the average cost of basic insurance coverage for those automobiles.
 Even with anticipated increases in 2020, Alberta auto insurance is a terrific bang for the buck in terms of the liability and benefits coverage you get for your premium dollar, and is amongst the most affordable standard auto policies in the country as a percentage of disposable income.
-With over 50 insurers to choose from, as I said before, shop around!
+With about 50 insurers to choose from, as I said before, shop around!
 My expert advice to our government politicians on the auto insurance file: There’s an Auto Insurance Rate Board.
 Let the AIRB do its job, stay in your lane, resist any latent socialist urges to engage in needless and harmful marketplace meddling, and ABC -- always be conservative.

 Given my professional experience in the industry, I am familiar with the conclusive evidence (including the Institute of Chartered Accountants of Alberta’s bombshell investigation in 2006) that the minor injury cap is a notorious example of unnecessary government overregulation triggered by the auto insurance industry’s objectionable and unrelenting lobbying efforts, but you will appreciate why I now take the insurance lobby’s latest contrived crisis campaign personally.
 You see, on December 11, 2018, I was driving eastbound on Anthony Henday Drive when my car was rear-ended by a vehicle following too closely, causing me to suffer neck pain, back pain and headaches.
 In the year since the accident, I have treated my ongoing personal injuries with medication and physiotherapy as prescribed by my physician, but I still remain in constant pain.